sacmehta/PRU/README.md

-# PRU
+# Pyramidal Recurrent Units (PRU) for Language Modeling

-Pyramidal Recurrent Units (PRUs): A New LSTM Unit
+This repository contains the source code of our paper, Pyramidal Recurrent units for language modeling.